 It might have been the moment you opened an email, saw that a contentious political speaker wanted to visit your campus, and realized student organizations were already petitioning to stop the event.
 Maybe it was the moment the same controversial student on your campus made the news again.
 Or maybe it was when you were alerted that a senseless hate crime occurred on your campus in the middle of the night.
 Maybe it’s just the thought of threats to diversity and inclusion that wake you, in a cold sweat, in the predawn hours as your phone blows up with alerts and notifications.
 Something happened.

 After the initial shock and numbness, you question the moment’s impact: What effect will this have on students and their sense of community and belonging?
 How will this affect the school’s identity right now?
 Will this affect enrollment?
 Will this immediately affect campus climate?

-These are the questions you should ask.
+These are the questions you should ask during a crisis on campus.
 And the questions you need to answer.

 Before we go further; let's talk about campus climate.

 With little agreement or standardization, campus climate remains a hard-to-grasp concept (Hart & Fellabaum, 2008).
 Amidst the possible definitions (e.g., Grand Valley State University’s definition, which is inclusive yet complex), let’s instead adopt a definition of school climate.
 Before y’all start yelling about how school climate is not the same as campus climate, I want to emphasize that this definition is for simplicity’s sake and that it encapsulates, on a broad scale, many definitions of campus climate.

 NAESP’s definition of school climate is as follows: “The feelings and attitudes that are elicited by a school’s environment are referred to as school climate … most researchers agree that it is a multidimensional construct that includes physical, social, and academic dimensions.”